|Cabal-1.14.0: A framework for packaging Haskell software||Contents||Index|

 |targetBuildDepends :: [Dependency]||Dependencies specific to a library or executable target

 |allBuildInfo :: PackageDescription -> [BuildInfo]|

-all the buildable executables.
-Useful for gathering dependencies.
+all buildable executables, test suites and benchmarks.
+Useful for gathering

 |allLanguages :: BuildInfo -> [Language]|